-Dr. Kaniksha Desai is a board-certified endocrinologist and clinical assistant professor of endocrinology at Stanford University.
+Dr. Kaniksha Desai is a board-certified endocrinologist and clinical associate professor at Stanford University.
 She completed her endocrinology fellowship at the Mayo Clinic, with an emphasis on the management of patients with thyroid cancer.
-Dr. Desai’s clinical practice focuses on the management of patients with thyroid diseases, including thyroid nodules and thyroid cancers, and the management of patients with pituitary disorders.
-She also maintains board certification in neck ultrasonography and internal medicine.
+Dr. Desai’s clinical practice focuses on the management of patients with thyroid nodules and thyroid cancer.
+She also maintains board certification in neck ultrasonography.

 - Diabetes and Metabolism